sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 ϵ\ :sub:`ik` ~ Normal(0, σ²)

-What about the alternative hypothesis, H\ :sub:`1`?
+What about the alternative hypothesis, *H*\ :sub:`1`?
 The only difference between the null hypothesis and the alternative hypothesis is that we allow each group to have a different population mean.
-So, if we let µ\ :sub:`k` denote the population mean for the *k*-th group in our experiment, then the statistical model corresponding to H\ :sub:`1` is
+So, if we let µ\ :sub:`k` denote the population mean for the *k*-th group in our experiment, then the statistical model corresponding to *H*\ :sub:`1` is:

 |Y_ik| = µ\ :sub:`k` + ϵ\ :sub:`ik`

 where, once again, we assume that the error terms are normally distributed with mean 0 and standard deviation σ.
-That is, the alternative hypothesis also assumes that ϵ ~ Normal(0, σ²)
+That is, the alternative hypothesis also assumes that:

+ϵ ~ Normal(0, σ²)

-Okay, now that we have described the statistical models underpinning H\ :sub:`0` and H\ :sub:`1` in more detail, it is now pretty straightforward to say what the mean square values are measuring, and what this means for the interpretation of *F*.
+Okay, now that we have described the statistical models underpinning *H*\ :sub:`0` and *H*\ :sub:`1` in more detail, it is now pretty straightforward to say what the mean square values are measuring, and what this means for the interpretation of *F*.
 I will not bore you with the proof of this but it turns out that the within-groups mean square, |MS_w|, can be viewed as an estimator (in the technical sense, chapter :doc:`../Ch08/Ch08_Estimation`) of the error variance σ².
 The between-groups mean square |MS_b| is also an estimator, but what it estimates is the error variance *plus* a quantity that depends on the true differences among the group means.
 If we call this quantity *Q*, then we can see that the *F*-statistic is basically:\ [#]_

 .. math:: F = \frac{\hat{Q} + \hat\sigma^2}{\hat\sigma^2}

 where the true value *Q* = 0 if the null hypothesis is true, and *Q* > 0 if the alternative hypothesis is true (:ref:`Hays, 1994 <Hays_1994>`, Ch.
 10).
 Therefore, at a bare minimum *the F-value must be larger than 1* to have any chance of rejecting the null hypothesis.
 Note that this *does not* mean that it is impossible to get an *F*-value less than 1.
-What it means is that if the null hypothesis is true the sampling distribution of the *F*-ratio has a mean of 1,\ [#]_ and so we need to see *F*-values larger than 1 in order to safely reject the null.
+What it means is that if the null hypothesis is true the sampling distribution of the *F*-ratio has a mean of 1,\ [#]_ and so we need to see *F*-values larger than 1 in order to safely reject the null hypothesis.

 To be a bit more precise about the sampling distribution, notice that if the null hypothesis is true, both |MS_b| and |MS_w| are estimators of the variance